-The Latest: Man gets 8 years for wife’s disappearance at sea
+The Latest: Dead wife’s family ‘satisfied’ with sentence

 A man whose wife disappeared while they honeymooned at sea is facing a prison sentence after pleading guilty in Florida to a federal involuntary manslaughter charge.

-A sentencing hearing is scheduled Tuesday in Miami federal court for 41-year-old Lewis Bennett.
+A sentencing hearing is scheduled Tuesday in Miami federal court for 42-year-old Lewis Bennett.
 The plea agreement caps his potential prison sentence at 8 years.

 Isabella Hellman went missing as the couple sailed off the Bahamas in May 2017.

-Note: An earlier version of this report had an incorrect age for Lewis Bennett.